Last Updated on January 10, 2026 by Martina McKeough

 Opaque tights are probably the best solution but because of their thickness wearing them in the summer might not work as well as some of our other solutions.
 They also don’t work well with sandals.
 If you do want to try them then Wolford does some of the best quality tights on the market.

-If Your Shoes Are Slippery Inside Try Hairspray
+If Your Shoe Insoles Are Slippery Try Hairspray

-If Your Foot Slides In Your Shoes Use a Toe Box
+If Your Foot Slides In Your Shoes Use Toe Filler Inserts

-Finally, our last solution is great if you have a pair of high heel shoes that have a gap in the front of the toes that is causing you a problem.
+Finally, my last solution is great if you have a pair of high-heeled shoes that have a gap in the front of the toes that is causing you a problem.
 That gap means that your feet can slide down in your shoe until they start hitting the front of the toe area.
 That isn’t just annoying it can also give you foot pain.

-To solve the problem a toe box or sponge can work quite well.
+To solve the problem toe inserts work.
 Toe filler inserts are made from EVA foam which is placed right in the front of the high heels.
 This foam helps to fill the gap and prevents slipping.

 For some people, this is a miracle cure but for others, it can feel uncomfortable.
-As with all of our tips and strategies to help you learn how to stop your feet sliding forward in heels you might have some trial and error before you hit on the solution that solves your problem.
-However, as most of our solutions are really inexpensive it shouldn’t cost you the earth to find a solution.
+As with all of my tips and strategies to help you learn how to stop your feet sliding forward in heels you might have some trial and error before you hit on the magic solution that solves your problem.
+However, as most of my suggestions are really inexpensive it shouldn’t cost you the earth to find a solution.

 More Articles to Help Your Feet Stay Comfortable